Khalian/Modulo7/README.md

 Modulo7 has the following broad goals:-

-1. A crawling engine that acquires information from various recorded form of music including acoustic sources (.mp3, .midi etc), sheet music images, lyrics etc. The crawling engine will run as a daemon/service and acquire these information.
-Third party libraries like Echo Nest, Google API as well as hand crafted crawling techniques are used for this purpose (STATUS: DEFERRED DUE TO LEGAL ISSUES, MANUALLY COMPILING DATABASE EARMARKED FOR RESEARCH - UNDER PROCESS)

-2. A vector space model for music.
+1. A vector space model for music representations.
 These models will represent music in an abstract form on which standard and customized rules based on music theory can be applied.
 Concepts like phrasing analysis, timber and pitch analysis and custom rules (e.g - a higher number of power chords implies chances of the music song being a rock or metal song).
-The vector space model will include custom similarity measure and extensible similarity measures based on user input on complex music theory rules (STATUS : UNDER CONSTRUCTION) THIS COMPONENT IS THE BULK OF THE WORK AND THE NOVELTY OF THE PROJECT.
+The vector space model will include custom similarity measure and extensible similarity measures based on user input on complex music theory rules (STATUS : IMPLEMENTATION COMPLETED, TESTING ONGOING)
+THIS COMPONENT IS THE BULK OF THE WORK AND THE NOVELTY OF THE PROJECT.

-3. An acoustics miner component.
-The acoustic miner takes files like (.mp3, .midi) etc and acquires note, pitch, key and other forms of information from the files.
+2. An acoustics source parser component.
+The acoustic parser takes files like (.mp3, .midi) etc and acquires note, pitch, key and other forms of information from the files.
 These will be then feed to the vector space model component.
 (STATUS : COMPLETED)

-4. A sheet music miner component.
+3. A sheet music miner component.
 The sheet miner will take western music sheets of the form (.png, .jpeg etc) files and extract the notes, key signature from the images.
 This information can then be used to create a (STATUS : COMPLETED)

-5. A music xml parser component : It takes files of music XML format and parses the relevant information from them.
+4. A music xml parser component : It takes files of music XML format and parses the relevant information from them.
 (STATUS : COMPLETED)

 5. A lyrics analyzer : The lyrics analyzer will take its input from the crawling engine and then make objective analysis on the lyrics (e.g the vocabulary richness of the song, semantic intent based on context etc).
-(STATUS : INDEXER COMPLETE, WORKING ON BASIC QUERY ENGINE FIRST)
+(STATUS : COMPLETE.
+WORKING ON METADATA PREDICTION ENGINE)

-7. A query Engine : This engine will parse a query and run it on top of Modulo7 representation (STATUS : UNDER CONSTRUCTION)
+7. A query Engine : This engine will parse a query and run it on top of Modulo7 representation (STATUS : COMPLETE)

-8. A distributed Database : This engine will support a distributed persistent store of the vector space model.
-(STATUS :
+8. A persistent store mechanism : This engine will support a persistent store(database) of the vector space models for music sources
-BINARY SERIALIZATION COMPLETE, HDFS CODE NEEDED TO BE WRITTEN)
+(STATUS : COMPLETE)

 THE PERL MODULE WAS THE FIRST PROTOTYPE DRAFT OF THE PROJECT AND IS DEPRECATED.
 THE WHOLE MODULE WILL BE MOVED TO A DIFFERENT PROJECT IN A FUTURE COMMIT OF THE PROJECT.